ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 :authorize - Flip authorization for all debug commands

 ---- Fact info -
-:allfacts  - Write all facts to TMP/facts.tmp
+:allfacts  - Write all facts to TMP/facts.tmp for current bot.  :allfacts all does all bots.
 :facts     - Display all facts with given word or meaning or fact set :userfacts - Display current user facts

+---- Dict info -
+:alldict - Lists all words in dictionary, and if called with :alldict fact, lists the facts for which word is subject.

 ---- Topic info -
 :gambits    - Show gambit sequence of topic